Karoonda, South Australia: Railways

-Railways were built in 1911–1914 to open up the mallee.
-Karoonda was on the Brown's Well railway line (extended to Barmera in 1928) and became a junction with the Waikerie railway line to the north and the Peebinga railway line to the east (south of the main line).
+Railways were built in 1911–1914 to open up the Murray Mallee for agriculture.
+Karoonda was on the railway line to Paringa, which was extended to Barmera in 1928.
+In 1914 the station became a junction with the Waikerie railway line to the north and the Peebinga railway line to the east (south of the main line).

-Both branches were closed in 1990, but the main line through Karoonda remained open until 2015 as the Loxton railway line and was converted from broad gauge to standard gauge.
+The Barmera railway line closed in 1990 but the Waikerie branch line remained open until 1994.
+The main line through Karoonda remained open as the Loxton railway line and was converted from broad gauge to standard gauge.
+It closed in July 2015.

 Governance and demographics

 Karoonda is located in the local government area of District Council of Karoonda East Murray, the state electoral district of Hammond and the federal Division of Barker.

 At the 2016 census, the locality of Karoonda had a population of 512, of which 351 were living in and around the town of Karoonda.
 In Karoonda locality 90.6% of people were born in Australia and 93.3% of people spoke only English at home.
 The most common responses for religion were Uniting Church 25.0% and No Religion 22.4%.